 A 510(k) premarket notification must demonstrate that the device in question is substantially equivalent to another legally marketed device, or predicate device, that did not require premarket approval.
 In evaluating the 510(k), the FDA will determine whether the device has the same intended use as the predicate device, and (a) has the same technological characteristics as the predicate device, or (b) has different technological characteristics, and (i) the data supporting the substantial equivalence contains information, including appropriate clinical or scientific data, if deemed necessary by the FDA, that demonstrates that the device is as safe and as effective as a legally marketed device, and (ii) does not raise different questions of safety and effectiveness than the predicate device.
 Most 510(k)s do not require clinical data for clearance, but the FDA may request such data.
 The FDA's goal is to review and act on each 510(k) within 90 days of submission, but it may take longer based on requests for additional information.
 In addition, requests for additional data, including clinical data, will increase the time necessary to review the notice.
 If the FDA does not agree that the new device is substantially equivalent to the predicate device, the new device will be classified in Class III, and the manufacturer must submit a PMA.
-Since July 2012, however, with the enactment of the 510(k) pathway due to lack of a predicate device.
+Since July 2012, however, with the enactment of the Food and Drug Administration Safety and Innovation Act, or FDASIA, a de novo pathway is directly available for certain low to moderate risk devices that do not qualify for the 510(k) pathway due to lack of a predicate device.
 Modifications to a 510(k)-cleared medical device may require the submission of another 510(k) or a PMA if the changes could significantly affect the safety or effectiveness or constitute a major change in the intended use of the device.

 Modifications to a 510(k)-cleared device frequently require the submission of a traditional 510(k), but modifications meeting certain conditions may be candidates for FDA review under a Special 510(k).
 If a device modification requires the submission of a 510(k), but the modification does not affect the intended use of the device or alter the fundamental scientific technology of the device, then summary information that results from the design control process associated with the cleared device can serve as the basis for clearing the application.
 A Special 510(k) allows a manufacturer to declare conformance to design controls without providing new data.
 When the modification involves a change in material, the nature of the "new" material will determine whether a traditional or Special 510(k) is necessary.
 For example, in its Device Advice on How to Prepare a Special 510(k), the FDA uses the example of a change in a material in a finger joint prosthesis from a known metal alloy to a ceramic that has not been used in a legally marketed predicate device as a type of change that should not be submitted as a Special 510(k).
-However, if the "new" material is a type that has been used in other legally marketed predicate.
-Special 510(k) is appropriate.
+However, if the "new" material is a type that has been used in other legally marketed devices within the same classification for the same intended use, a Special 510(k) is appropriate.
 The FDA gives as an example a manufacturer of a hip implant who changes from one alloy to another that has been used in another legally marketed predicate.
-Special 510(k) are typically processed within 30 days of receipt.
+Special 510(k)s are typically processed within 30 days of receipt.